paulbricman/autocurricula/README.md

 Using `autocurricula` beyond toy examples typically involves working with three functions:

-1.**`play`**: _Who wins?_ Maps players, the backbone model, and its tokenizer to a batch of rewards.
+1. **`play`** _Who wins?_ Maps players, the backbone model, and its tokenizer to a batch of rewards.
 The `play` function essentially abstracts away from the specifics of the multi-player game at hand, allowing users to bring in their own (chess, Go, debate, prove/verify theorem, generate/discriminate story, [MakeMeSay](https://github.com/openai/evals/tree/main/evals/elsuite/make_me_say), etc.).

-2. **`match`**: _Who plays who?_ Uses the player pool to schedule multi-player matchups.
+2. **`match`** _Who plays who?_ Uses the player pool to schedule multi-player matchups.
 The `match` function, together with the `entry` function below, abstract away from the specifics of different autocurricula.

-3. **`entry`**: _Who is there to play?_ Yields new players based on the current generation.
+3. **`entry`** _Who is there to play?_ Yields new players based on the current generation.
 The only thing that separates `SelfPlayTrainer` and `LeagueTrainer` are different `match` and `entry` methods.
 In fact, both inherit from the abstract `AutocurriculumTrainer` and simply override these.

 ### Using a custom `play` method